Music & Film

 Suchitra Sen & Uttam Kumar, the legends of Bangla cinema, were the best romantic pair.
 They will never be replaced, nor anybody will dare to replace in the next millenium

 SATYAJIT RAY(Film Director):

 Whenever we talk about Bengali Cinema, the name of Satyajit Ray has to come for his contributions to Bengali Cinema.
 His first feature film was “Pather Panchali” (The song of the Road).
 This film was his most notable one for its realistic portrayal and artistic composition of his camera work that earned him worldwide recognition.
 He received many prestigious International and National awards for creation of his master pieces.
 He made 28 full length feature films and a few documentaries.
 His some of famous films are Pather Panchali, Aparajito, Apur Sansar, Charulata, Goppi Gayen Bagha Bayen, Satranj Ke Khiladi (in Hindi), Sadgati (Telefilm), Nayak, Chidiyakhana, seemabaddha and Aagantuk.

 The French Government awarded him “The Legion of Honour” the highest award of France.
 He also received many awards like the Magasaysay award (1967) and Dada Saheb Phalke award (1984).
 He was awarded “Bharat Ratna” in 1992.
 But the happiest moment in his life came when he was informed in his death bed of winning the special Oscar Award.

 In the opinion of many, Satyajit Ray was the greatest filmmaker in the latter half of the 20th century.

-Listen some of their nostalgic Bengali songs from the old cinemas through Youtube with the help of the link below :
+Listen some of nostalgic Bengali songs from the old cinemas with the help of my youtube channel : Click here.